 In-Use Vehicle Regulations

-In 1992, to cope with NOx pollution from existing vehicle fleets the MOE adopted the Motor Vehicle NOx Law, which aimed at the elimination of the oldest, most polluting vehicles from in-use fleets in certain geographical areas.
-In 2001, the regulation has been amended to also include PM emission requirements, and renamed as Automotive NOx and PM Law.
+- Automotive NOx and PM Law—In 1992, to cope with NOx pollution from existing vehicle fleets the MOE adopted the Motor Vehicle NOx Law, which aimed at the elimination of the oldest, most polluting vehicles from in-use fleets in certain geographical areas.
+In 2001, the regulation was amended to also include PM emission requirements, and renamed as Automotive NOx and PM Law.

-The Tokyo government and several neighboring prefectures adopted diesel emission regulations, which require retrofitting of older in-use diesel vehicles with PM control devices (catalytic converters or particulate filters), or else replacing them with newer, cleaner models.
+- Tokyo Retrofit Program—The Tokyo government and several neighboring prefectures adopted diesel emission regulations, which required retrofitting of older in-use diesel vehicles with PM control devices (catalytic converters or particulate filters), or else replacing them with newer, cleaner models.
 The Tokyo retrofit requirements became effective in October 2003.